 Sprudge.com co-founder Zachary Carlsen is embedded all week long in the traveling caravan that *is* Counter Culture Coffee’s Fermentation & Fruit Bombs road show.
 Read our coverage from Boston here and here.

 Barreling south from Boston, bound for Philly, the Fermentation & Fruit Bombs road show trekked through stormy weather and possible (but unconfirmed) tornadoes near the Martha Stewart District of rural Connecticut.
 We drove ever-so-close (I could almost smell it) the Big Apple – which was at the time we passed it more of a Windy Apple, or maybe even a Tornado Apple.

 But onward, to Philadelphia, where F&FB held a delightful engagement in the brand new Counter Culture Training Center situated above the brand new (and as-yet unopen) Ultimo Coffee.
-It was there that Katie Carguilo and Tim Hill delivered executive cupping and tasting realness to around forty fine Philly folks.
+It was there that Katie Carguilo and Tim Hill delivered a lovely cupping and tasting to around forty fine Philly folks.

 USBC champ Katie Carguilo made around 35 signature drinks, while Tim Hill held a cupping similar to the one I covered last night in Boston.
 Fortunately for our readers, Sprudge.com staff writer Alex Bernson was on hand to attend this cupping with fresh eyes.
 Let’s check out his notes, shall we?
 Take it away, Alex: